This guide covers topics related to RabbitMQ installation upgrades.

 Like you did before the upgrade, verify the health and data to make sure your RabbitMQ nodes are in good shape and the service is running again.

-If the new version provides new feature flags, you can now enable them if you upgraded all nodes and you are sure you do not want to rollback.
+If the new version provides new feature flags, you should now enable them if you upgraded all nodes and you are sure you do not want to rollback.
 See the feature flags guide.